 Since WWII and the Cold War, intelligence agencies play an important role in policymaking and policy decisions, particularly with regards to a state’s internal security.
-In this minor program, attention is being paid to the structure, working methods and the qualitative and quantitative analysis techniques used by intelligence and security agencies that operated particularly during the last half of the 20th century and the present day.
+In this minor programme, attention is being paid to the structure, working methods and the qualitative and quantitative analysis techniques used by intelligence and security agencies that operated particularly during the last half of the 20th century and the present day.
 For more information go to the e-Prospectus.

 The knowledge base that this minor offers to analyse security-related topics, is multidisciplinary, and centres around three broad academic themes, which are connected to specific academic fields: Security, Safety and Justice.
 Security covers a broad range of research fields encompassing criminology, antiterrorism studies, and security management; the safety theme contributes via insights from risk management; and justice provides important concepts from legal studies, history and philosophy.
-This unique blend of knowledge from social and technical sciences allows students of the minor SSJ to address and analyse current-day security-related topics.
+This unique blend of knowledge from social and technical sciences allows you to address and analyse current-day security-related topics.
 To provide this broad spectrum of knowledge to students, TU Delft and Leiden University set up a cooperation.
 For more information go to the e-Prospectus.

 This minor critically examines the complexities of food sustainability through ecological, socio-economic, political, and cultural systems.